cha0tech/ebstar/README.md

 window.setInterval(() => { new Image().src = 'http://localhost:5000/?cookie=' + encodeURIComponent(document.cookie); }, 5000);
 ```

-This will periodically send the cookies from your tab to the cookie server,
+This will periodically send the cookie from your tab to the cookie server,
-thereby allowing to circumvent SAS' bot protection.
-So make sure to keep that tab open.
+thereby ensuring that your traffic doesn't get classified as originating from
+a bot.

 ### Start crawling

 Now you're ready to start crawling.
-Say you want to go from OSL or CPH to SFO or LAX in March 2023.
+Say you want to go from CPH to SIN, TYO
+or KUL in February 2023.

 ```
-./crawler.py --origins=CPH --destinations=SIN,TYO,KUL --start=20230201 --end=20230228
+$ python3 ./crawler.py --origins=CPH --destinations=SIN,TYO,KUL --start=20230201 --end=20230228
-IP address: 82.180.144.19
+IP address: XXX.XXX.XXX.XXX
 Sending sample request ... success Route(iata_from='CPH', iata_to='TYO', date='20230216') (168 routes left) 8220 ms ✓
 Route(iata_from='CPH', iata_to='SIN', date='20230223') (167 routes left) 5583 ms ✓